 When it comes to the spoils of obtaining leadership positions, it’s easy for us to “imagine quite a bit” of compensation and authority.
 But we are wise to heed Thrawn’s warning that taking on a leadership role is a significant burden.

 On the other hand, we shouldn’t shy away from leadership roles.
 Some of us, especially introverts, would rather kiss a Wookie than “play the game.”
-But making small talk with our coworkers, attending social events, and presenting our ideas is just as crucial as producing excellent work.
+But making small talk with our coworkers, attending social events, and presenting our ideas are just as crucial as producing excellent work.
 When it comes to leadership, people want to feel human at work, and taking care of social needs is an essential role of a leader.

 I’m not saying you are The Chosen One, but you’re reading this blog trying to better yourself, so odds are you would make a pretty great leader.
 So do what it takes – even if you have to “play the game.”
 It will benefit everyone around you.